0xbitcoin/0xbitcoin-miner/README.md

 #### Linux
 1. Download [/dist/linux/0xbtcminer-linux](https://github.com/0xbitcoin/0xbitcoin-miner/raw/master/dist/0xbtcminer-linux.zip) and unzip
-2. Run this file in a terminal with ./0xbtcminer-linux {command}
+2. Unzip the project and double click on the file '0xbtcminer-linux' to run 2.1 If this does not work, run this file in a terminal with ./0xbtcminer-linux
-3. For example, ./0xbtcminer-linux account new

 #### Windows
 1. Download [/dist/windows/0xbtcminer-win.exe](https://github.com/0xbitcoin/0xbitcoin-miner/raw/master/dist/0xbtcminer-win.zip) and unzip
-2. Run this file in a terminal with 0xbtcminer-win.exe {command}
+2. Unzip the project and double click on the file '0xbtcminer-win' to run 2.1 If this does not work, run this file in a terminal with 0xbtcminer-win.exe
-3. For example, 0xbtcminer-win.exe account new

 #### Mac (build from source)